OpenArabicPE/journal_al-muqtabas/MsQadiIbnAjlun/TeiEditions-ArabicMs-Ideas.md

 ## 3. Produce a website

 1. Find a hosting service!
-2. Decide which features of the edition should be displayed
+2. Decide which features of the Mss. should be displayed
 3. Decide how they should be displayed
 4. Write the code etc.

+## 4. Features of Mss to be displayed
+1. Collection, shelfmark, and numbers of relevant folios (if in a majmuʿa)
+2. "Official title" and title given in the Ms.
+3. Names of author and copyist plus life dates if available
+4. Other manuscripts and/or editions of the same text
+5. Short description of the content
+6. Short description of the Ms. (i.e. state of paper and binding, remarks in the margins? (folio number), text complete?, catchwords?)

-## 4. Rules for (easy) transcription
+## 5. Rules for (easy) transcription

 # literature / links